 As expected, the Parks cafes offer breakfast and lunch options suitable for vegetarians and vegans as well as those who appreciate eating meat on occasion.
 Drink options are equally varied with coffee, tea, smoothies and adult beverages available throughout the day.

-But these this multi-cafe operation goes further with a social mission that involves hiring immigrants, underprivileged youth and people with disabilities to work at its cafes.
+But this multi-cafe operation goes further with a social mission that involves hiring immigrants, underprivileged youth and people with disabilities to work at its cafes.
 Beyond this staffing approach, the Parks team also focuses on sourcing regional, seasonal and sustainable products.

 While we commend Parks’ social agenda, we also appreciate that the cafe provides lactose-free, low-fat, soy, oat and almond milks without adding a surcharge.
 We hate paying extra for anything without a good value in return!